centau/ecr/README.md

 - Cache friendly sparse-set based storage that can support perfect SoA.
 - Carefully optimized memory usage and performance.
 - Signals and observers for detecting changes to components.
-- Also provides utilities for common practices such as queuing events.
+- Utilities for common practices such as queuing events.

 ## Getting started